riboseinc/jekyll-theme-open-project/README.md

 ```

 File layout is the same as described in the section
-about shared project data structure, with _software, _specs, _posts, _includes
+about shared project data structure, with _software, _specs, _posts, assets
-directories found in the root of your Jekyll site.
+subdirectories found in the root of your Jekyll site.

 ## Describing a project: shared data structure